 Truly good slopes aren’t something you create by just clearing snow and making a piste.
 They need to be sculpted and built in layers so that they are good for skiing all season long.
-Snow artist Bjørn Tverberg is the centre manager at Gausta Skisenter.
+Snow artist Bjørn Tverberg is the Operations Manager at Gausta Skisenter.

 It was his interest in telemark skiing that led Bjørn to move to Tinn Austbygd, north of Lake Tinnsjø, around 30 kilometres from Gausta.
 He hoped to do a lot of skiing, but over the years his interest in skiing turned into an interest in snow.
 Today Bjørn’s feel for snow is well-known and he is often hired as a trainer.